 What are custom forecasts?

-A swing scenario is an assumption about how undecided voters will behave on election day.
+A turnout scenario is an assumption about how undecided voters will behave on election day.
 Undecided voters can have a significant role on the outcome of elections, and they are likely to be the ultimate deciders of who will win this presidential election.
-Several different swing scenarios are currently available:
+Several different turnout scenarios are currently available:

 - Neutral Scenario: The prior distribution of the Bayesian estimators for undecided voters are split 48%-48%-4% between the Democratic candidate, the Republican candidate, and the independent candidates, in all states.

 Each of these scenarios is considered individually.
 The Neutral scenario provides an unbiased handling of undecided voters.
-The Very Strong swing scenarios provide two extreme envelopes around which the results obtained can be judged and evaluated.
-The Strong and Mild swing scenarios provide realistic possibilities if late breaking information surfaces that shifts voter preferences.
+The Very Strong turnout scenarios provide two extreme envelopes around which the results obtained can be judged and evaluated.
+The Strong and Mild turnout scenarios provide realistic possibilities if late breaking information surfaces that shifts voter preferences.

 What does the Influence of Polls option do?